TAE Technologies: C-2U

-C-2W/Norman/Norm
+C-2W, Norman

 In 2017, TAE Technologies renamed the C-2W reactor "Norman" in honor of the company's co-founder Norman Rostoker who died in 2014.
 In July 2017, the company announced that the Norman reactor had achieved plasma.
 The Norman reactor is reportedly able to operate at temperatures between 50 million and 70 million°C. In February 2018, the company announced that after 4,000 experiments it had reached a high temperature of nearly 20 million°C. In 2018, TAE Technologies partnered with the Applied Science team at Google to develop the technology inside Norman to maximize electron temperature, aiming to demonstrate breakeven fusion.
-In 2021, TAE Technologies stated Norman was regularly producing a stable plasma at temperatures over 50 million degrees, meeting a key milestone for the machine and unlocking an additional $280 million in financing, bringing its total of funding raised up to $880 million.
+In 2021, TAE Technologies stated Norman was regularly producing a stable plasma at temperatures over 50 million degrees, meeting a key milestone for the machine and unlocking $280 million more in financing, bringing its total funding raised up to $880 million.

 In 2023, the company published a peer-reviewed paper reporting the first measurement of p-^{11}B fusion in magnetically confined plasma at the LHD in Japan.

+Advanced beam-driven FRC

+Earlier TAE machines used a colliding FRC geometry.
+In contrast, later machines form one FRC between the group of eight opposed neutral beam injectors.
+TAE terms the design an advanced beam-driven field-reversed configuration (FRC).
+It combines features from particle accelerator physics and other fusion concepts in a unique system.

+Norm

-In 2025 the company disclosed its Norm reactor.
-It is significantly shorter than Norman, because it allowed the engineers to eliminate the long quartz tubes at either end of the chamber.
+In 2025, the company disclosed its Norm reactor.
+It is half as long as Norman, because the design omits the long quartz tubes formerly extending from both ends of the main chamber.

 Copernicus

 The Copernicus device was designed to operate using hydrogen and was expected to attain net energy gain around 2025.
 The approximate cost of the reactor was $200 million, and it was intended to reach temperatures of around 100 million°C to validate conditions needed for deuterium-tritium fusion while the company scaled to p-^{11}B fuel for its superior environmental and cost profile.
 TAE intended to start construction in 2022.
+As of 17 November 2025, the progress of the Norm device obsoleted the need for Copernicus, which became canceled.

 Da Vinci

-The Da Vinci device is a proposed successor device to Copernicus, and a prototype for a commercially scalable reactor.
-It was scheduled to be developed in the second half of the 2020s and to achieve 3 billion°C and produce fusion energy.
+The Da Vinci device was a planned successor to Copernicus, and is new planned to succeed Norm.
+It is a prototype for a commercially scalable reactor.
+It is scheduled to be developed in the second half of the 2020s and to achieve 3 billion °C and produce net fusion energy.